Chaar Sahibzaade: Rise of Banda Singh Bahadur: Plot

 The film is based on the struggle between Khalsa and Mughals.
 After the Battle of Muktsar, Guru Gobind Singh Ji settled at Nanded.
-There he met Madho Das later Banda Singh Bahadur.
+There he met Madho Das, later known as Banda Singh Bahadur.
 Guru Gobind Singh Ji baptised him and sent him along with Baj Singh, Binod Singh, Ram Singh, Daya Singh, Kahan Singh and 20 other Sikhs to Khanda, India to fight mughal tyranny in Punjab and also gave him Hukamnama for Sikhs to join his army on the way.

-Banda Bahadur Singh camped at Bharatpur and freed the people of a village from local bandits.
+Banda Singh Bahadur camped at Bharatpur and freed the people of a village from local bandits.
 Then he fought the Battle of Sonipat, the Battle of Ambala, and Kaithal and conquered them.
 In the Battle of Samana, Banda Singh gained a marvellous victory.
-At Samana Banda made land reforms and abolished the zamindari system and granted property rights to tillers of the land.
+At Samana, Banda made land reforms and abolished the zamindari system and granted property rights to tillers of the land.

 Then he fought battles at Malerkotla, Ghuram, Kesar, Shahabad, Ambala, Mustafabad, Nahan, and Kapuri and conquered them.
 He fought the Battle of Rahon (1710) and captured Rahon.
-Thereafter Banda fought the Battle of Sadhaura and killed Faujdar Osman Khan of Sadhaura.
+Thereafter, Banda fought the Battle of Sadhaura and killed Faujdar Osman Khan of Sadhaura.

 In the Battle of Chappar Chiri, Sikhs defeated the Mughal army.
 Sikh General Fateh Singh beheaded Wazir Khan.
-Sikhs also killed Diwan Suchananda and Banda established the first Khalsa Raj in Punjab.
+Sikhs also killed Diwan Suchananda, and Banda established the first Khalsa Raj in Punjab.